PavanSPK/Safe-Code-Executor/README.md

 -----------------------------------------------------------------------------------------------------
 ## 8. Docker Security Experiments
-Now we use the system you built to learn about Docker’s isolation.
+Now let's use the system which built to learn about Docker’s isolation.
 ### 8.1.
 Try to read /etc/passwd
 ```
 with open("/etc/passwd") as f: